Psychosynthesis: Methods

 Psychosynthesis was regarded by Assagioli as more of an orientation and a general approach to the whole human being, and as existing apart from any of its particular concrete applications.
 This approach allows for a wide variety of techniques and methods to be used within the psychosynthesis context.
 'Dialogue, Gestalt techniques, dream work, guided imagery, affirmations, and meditation are all powerful tools for integration', but 'the attitude and presence of the counselor are of far greater importance than the particular methods used'.
 Sand tray, art therapy, journaling, drama therapy, and body work; cognitive-behavioral techniques; object relations, self psychology, and family systems approaches, may all be used in different contexts, from individual and group psychotherapy, to meditation and self-help groups.
 Psychosynthesis offers an overall view which can help orient oneself within the vast array of different modalities available today, and be applied either for therapy or for self-actualization.

 Recently, two psychosynthesis techniques were shown to help student sojourners in their acculturation process.
 First, the self-identification exercise eased anxiety, an aspect of culture shock.
 Secondly, the subpersonality model aided students in their ability to integrate a new social identity.
 In another recent study, the subpersonality model was shown to be an effective intervention for aiding creative expression, helping people connect to different levels of their unconscious creativity.
 Most recently, psychosynthesis psychotherapy has proven to activate personal and spiritual growth in self-identified atheists.

 One broad classification of the techniques used involves the following headings: 'Analytical: To help identify blocks and enable the exploration of the unconscious'.
 Psychosynthesis stresses 'the importance of using obstacles as steps to growth' – 'blessing the obstacle...blocks are our helpers'.
 'Mastery...the eight psychological functions need to be gradually retrained to produce permanent positive change'.
 'Transformation...the refashioning of the personality around a new centre'.
 'Grounding...into the concrete terms of daily life.'Relational...to cultivate qualities such as love, openness and empathy'.

-Psychosynthesis allows practitioners the recognition and validation of an extensive range of human experience: the vicissitudes of developmental difficulties and early trauma; the struggle with compulsions, addictions, and the trance of daily life; the confrontation with existential identity, choice, and responsibility; levels of creativity, peak performance, and spiritual experience; and the search for meaning and direction in life.
-None of these important spheres of human existence need be reduced to the other, and each can find its right place in the whole.
-This means that no matter what type of experience is engaged, and no matter what phase of growth is negotiated, the complexity and uniqueness of the person may be respected—a fundamental principle in any application of psychosynthesis.